rickalouani/Rancher-howto/README.md

 Kubernetes clusters requires system administrator skills and the clusters have to be managed independently.

-In this article, I am going to show the power of Rancher 2.0 and use it to deploy a kubernetes cluster 4 different ways:
+In this article, I am going to demonstrate the power of Rancher 2.0 and use it to deploy a kubernetes cluster 4 different ways:
    1. RKE (Rancher Kubernetes Engine) on Google Cloud Platform
    2. GKE (Google Kubernetes Engine) and importing the cluster to Rancher 2.0